HarshaSiddagangaiah/CS-211-Lab-Documents/Lab02-Fraction_Class/doc/HOWTO.md

 ```

 ## Coding Step 4: The Simplify method
-Finally, we'll code a 'simplify' method that reduces a fraction to its simplest terms.
+Finally, we'll code a `simplify` method that reduces a fraction to its simplest terms.
 For example:

 To achieve this we simply must find the **Greatest Common Divisor (GCD)** of both the numerator and denominator in the fraction.